How to Write a Press Release for Tech Startups at Seed Stage

 However, if you're a consumer-focused company selling retail products, are your audiences likely to be reading TechCrunch?
 Probably not.
 Startup founders, VCs, and investors read TechCrunch for sure, but those audiences won’t always be the right ones for you.

 On the other hand, say for example you’re a logistics software provider and you go to a niche, industry-specific publication that’s focused on freight infrastructure, and that's read by the people who are going to buy your product.
 That has the potential to be much more valuable.

 Really it comes down to finding out who the right audience is for what you want to say.

-Related Reading: What You Need to Know to Get Press Coverage at Seed Stage in 2022
+Related Reading: What You Need to Know to Get Press Coverage at Seed Stage

 But a lot of founders set their sights on something like TechCrunch or bust.
 And if that doesn't happen, what advice would you give to founders so they don’t lose hope and set realistic expectations in the future?